-Note There MAY be multiple ipsecPolicy objects can be stored in the "IP Security" container.
+Note Multiple ipsecPolicy objects can be stored in the "IP Security" container.
 Separate policies (ipsecPolicy objects) are often assigned as active policy to particular GPOs, so that a specific IPsec policy can be applied to a group of machines that have a common need.